Nexmo/station/_documentation/client-sdk/in-app-voice/guides/inbound-pstn.md

 ## Conclusion

 Now that you've linked your number to your application, whenever someone calls your Nexmo number they are going to be connected to a user via In-App Voice.
-If you want to test this out, you can check out the [JavaScript](/stitch/in-app-voice/guides/calling-users/javascript), [Android](/stitch/in-app-voice/guides/calling-users/android), and [iOS](/stitch/in-app-voice/guides/calling-users/ios) guides detailing how you can implement calling using the SDKs.
+If you want to test this out, you can check out the [Android](/stitch/in-app-voice/guides/calling-users/android) and [iOS](/stitch/in-app-voice/guides/calling-users/ios) guides detailing how you can implement calling using the SDKs.

-## What's next?

-If you'd like to continue learning how to use the Nexmo Stitch SDK, check out our In-App Voice quick start where we show you how to [make an outbound PSTN call with Stitch](/stitch/in-app-voice/guides/outbound-pstn/) and read the [NCCO guide for calling](/stitch/in-app-voice/guides/ncco-guide).

 > Note: Making calls from a phone to an app user via APAC(Asia Pacific) LVNs is unfortunately currently unsupported.